Frames (Oceansize album): Background

 Regarding the album, Vennart states that:

 Guitarist/Keyboardist Gambler revealed that Frames was his favorite record, stating that "after the changes that happened after Everyone Into Position – new bass player and new manager – that album seemed like a great achievement, kind of a new beginning.".
 In this record, Gambler plays more keyboards than in previous and successive albums.

+Vennart previously stated that the album was heavily inspired by the album Alloy, from Silo.
+Particularly from the band's penchant for odd time signatures.

 Title

 Lead singer, Mike Vennart, notes that the title: “evokes strength and structure, and kind of a sense of time as well – every second is like a frame of your life that’s ticking away, and then it’s gone.
 You can try and remember to try and look at it.
 But you’ll probably only remember it as a snapshot, you won’t remember the whole movement of the thing.”

 Vennart however admitted that Frames was not the original title of the album.
 "The album was supposed to be called The Frame, after the song on the album, but then one of our friends, who’s in Future of The Left, said ‘I love the title… Frames, isn’t it?’
 We just thought, ‘well it wasn’t, but that’s a lot better.
 It’s an angular title, it evokes strength and structure and it’s quite cinematic.
 But hey, whatever you think it means, that’s what it means!"